braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/flywheel.md

 Send customer lists from your data warehouse to Braze, targeting email and push notification campaigns in one click, and always keep them in sync.

 - Emails based on sign-up activation — send emails to help users that fall off in your sign-up flow and convert them to active users.
-- Emails based on any user behavior— send emails based on user behavior, such as "Add to Cart."
+- Emails based on any user behavior — send emails based on user behavior, such as "Add to Cart."
 - Emails to churned customers — re-engage churned customers via email with an offer.

 ## Integration